 This recent SC Supreme Court opinion shows the absolute importance of purchasing underinsured motorist coverage protection and in the largest amounts you can afford.
 As personal injury attorneys, we know how important proper coverage is and what a critical difference it can make in a serious accident case.
 We regularly have clients whose injuries and medical costs greatly exceed the available coverage.
-And with this bad economy, more and more individuals are driving on our roads with “minimum limits” or even no insurance despite law requiring same.
+And with this bad economy, more and more individuals are driving on our roads with “minimum limits” or even no insurance, despite law requiring the same.
 The great news is that underinsured (UIM) and uninsured motorist coverage (UM) is relatively inexpensive.
 Just a few dollars more per year can get you and your family real protection if they become seriously injured or killed in an accident.
 We actively encourage you to review your car insurance policy today and make certain you are properly covered.

 THE STATE OF SOUTH CAROLINA

 Deborah J. Wiegand, individually, and as Personal Representative of the Estate of Vincent Carroll Wiegand, Respondent,

 Heard November 18, 2010 – Filed January 31, 2011